porres/pd-else/README.md

 The goal of ELSE also outgrew the didactic material as it now includes objects not necessarily depicted in the computer music examples.
 Moreover, even basic elements from Pd Vanilla are being redesigned into new objects.
 So that's it, ELSE is becoming a quite big library and keeps growing and growing.

-ELSE has been in active development for over 5 years but it will still take a little while for it to stabilize into a final version.
+ELSE has been in active development since early 2017 for real, but it hasn't stabilized into a final version yet.
+The aim is to do so as soon as PlugData's 1.0 version comes out!
 For now, it's at a "Release Candidate" stage of development, where changes may occur and backwards compatibility is not guaranteed until a final release is available.

 --------------------------------------------------------------------------